-A Basic Tree is £600, for minimum of 200 years (with no upper limit) that gets an A4 sized framed tree, with a report on the basic facts we find … Continue reading Time Detectives Family Tree Services
+A Basic Tree is £1,000, for minimum of 200 years (with no upper limit) That gives an A4 sized framed tree, with a report on the basic facts we find … Continue reading Time Detectives Family Tree Services

 Following me Father’s footsteps, I’m following me dear old Dad… Of the nine children born to Edward and Mary Dyer over twenty years between 1812 and 1832 only two were … Continue reading Danny Dyer’s Family Tree Part 3: An Age of Steam

 Discharged with his scars and medals, Jimmy Kray came back injured from the horror of the tranches, to a single room filled with children….

 After John died Elizabeth continued to bring in money for the family by dressing the hair of horses, a strange occupation by today’s standards, but highly in demand an age … Continue reading The Family History of The Kray Twins Part 6: Continued Decline

 It does make you wonder if Herbert ever told stories to his wife Emma that he had been told by his Father and Grandfather of the Thames barges and Smugglers on Faversham Creek, dodging the revenue men.